Sogand4/CartSense/docs/Glossary.md

 Secure deletion = once data passes its allowed “time to live” (TTL), it is automatically removed in a way that can’t be recovered later.

 Jitter = adding small random noise to aggregated metrics so individual user behavior cannot be inferred from exact numbers.

+IAM (Identity and Access Management): A framework of policies and tools used to control who can access specific resources in a system and what actions they can perform.